nolialsea/botcoin/README.md

 ### Pickaxe
 Variable | Description
 :------- | :----------
-name |
-power | Define how much gold you can find per day with this pickaxe maxDurability | Maximum damages the pickaxe can take before breaking durability | A pickaxe of 1 power can lose maximum 1 durability point per day upgrade | Number of upgrades the pickaxe received repair | Number of repairs the pickaxe received totalInvestment | Total gold invested in this pickaxe totalGoldMined | Total gold mined by this pickaxe
+name | You can name pickaxes at creation power | Define the maximum amount of gold you can mine per day with this pickaxe maxDurability | Maximum damages the pickaxe can take before breaking, cannot repair behond this value durability | Actual durability, can never be above maxDurability upgrade | Number of upgrades the pickaxe received repair | Number of repairs the pickaxe received totalInvestment | Total gold invested in this pickaxe totalGoldMined | Total gold mined by this pickaxe

 ## Current configurations
 Variable | Value | Description
 :------- | ----: | :----------
 creationPowerRatio | 3 | Created pickaxes have `creationPowerRatio*INVESTMENT` **power**